iLikeStudyingPc/tips/README.md

 Special instructions:

-When using Windows, there are some encoding issues.
 There is currently no solution, and the software needs to be moved to the system bin folder for operation.
 This is the most convenient way

 Software Usage Help:
  tips - command line notebook application

 Usage: